OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 We want the main branch to represent production.
 After all changes get merged, you must test them together.

-Rebuilding from the main branch after each check-in follows "build once, deploy anywhere."
+Rebuilding from the main branch after each check-in follows the "build once, deploy anywhere" principle.
 The build artifact from the main branch gets reused for each testing environment and production.
 The critical difference is that the built artifacts from the feature branches get thrown away after testing.
 Those are never meant to go to production.

 ## Configuration

 I'm using Kubernetes hosted on Azure (AKS) to host my application and Azure SQL for my database.
-I re-use the same AKS Cluster and Azure SQL Server for the dynamic infrastructure.
+I reuse the same AKS Cluster and Azure SQL Server for the dynamic infrastructure.
 I’m using GitHub Actions as my build server.

 :::warning
 This workflow should work with any application host you can re-use, like ECS clusters, Windows, or Linux.
-It's much more difficult when you cannot re-use the same app hosts, like Azure Web Apps or other PaaS-hosted applications.
+It's much more difficult when you can't reuse the same app hosts, like Azure Web Apps or other PaaS-hosted applications.
 :::

 ### Versioning strategy